judasgutenberg/Esp8266_RemoteControl/README.md

 <li>https://github.com/spacehuhn/SimpleMap
 </ul>

 The firmware of an ESP8266 in this system can be flashed remotely over the air if a good .bin flash file (which you can get out of the Arduino IDE) is placed in the directory specified in $flash_directory in config.php and you run the command <b>update firmware [name of file]</b>.
 You can also update the firmware from a suitable .bin file located at any place reachable by http with the command <b>update firmware [URL]</b>.
+Note: all web traffic from and to the ESP8266 happens via http, not https.
+Security is handled in the application layer (see below).

 ## Server Setup